GoogleChromeLabs/puppy-content/content/en-US/api/PeriodicSyncManager/PeriodicSyncManager.md

 ## Examples

 The following examples show how to use the interface.
+The code should live on the service worker client page.

 ### Requesting a periodic sync
 ```
-// index.html
   navigator.serviceWorker.ready.then(registration => {
     registration.periodicSync.getTags().then(tags => {
       if (tags.includes('get-latest-news'))